abhinav4848/Programming-Notes/topics/laravel-forms.md

     ```php
     {!!
 Form::open(['action' => 'PostsController@store', 'method'=>'POST']) !!}
     ```
+    but specify a route in web.php if you aren't using '--resource'
+    ```php
+    Route::post('/posts/store', 'PostsController@store');
+    ```
+    If you change the above '/posts/store', then destination also changes accordingly

 Now go to function `store()` in the controller, and add validation and save:
 ```php